 The Willard Hotel—officially named Willard InterContinental Washington, D.C.—has been a central gathering place for elegant dinners, meetings, and gala social events for more than 200 years.

-The Willard Hotel in Washington, DC, officially named The Willard Intercontinental Washington, has been a central gathering place for elegant dinners, meetings and gala social events for more than 150 years.
-The historic luxury hotel is a Washington institution that has hosted almost every U.S. president since Franklin Pierce in 1853.
-Politicians, heads of state, celebrities and other famous guests have frequented the hotel.
-The Willard Hotel is located in the heart of downtown, one block from the White House and within walking distance of the Smithsonian Museums, the National Theater and other major Washington, DC attractions.
+This historic luxury hotel is a Washington institution that has hosted almost every U.S. president since Franklin Pierce in 1853, and politicians, heads of state, celebrities and other famous guests have also frequented the hotel throughout its history.
+It is located in the heart of downtown, one block from the White House and within walking distance of the Smithsonian Museums, the National Theater, and other major Washington, D.C. attractions.

-The Willard Hotel is impressive in style with a beautiful lobby featuring great columns, huge chandeliers, mosaic floors, elaborate carved ceilings, plush rugs and a spectacular staircase.
-Guest rooms range from a 425 sq. ft.
-Superior Room to a 2,300 sq. ft.
-Presidential Suite.
-Room rates range from $299 to $4,100.00 per night plus 14.5% hotel tax.
+The Willard Hotel is impressive in style with a beautiful lobby featuring great columns, huge chandeliers, mosaic floors, elaborate carved ceilings, plush rugs, and a spectacular staircase.
+Guest rooms range from a 325 square-foot Deluxe Room to a 2,300 square-foot Thomas Jefferson Suite, and room rates range from $299 to $4,100 per night plus a steep hotel tax.

 Willard Hotel Features

 - two restaurants, a cafe, and a bar

 - 22,000 square feet of conference and banquet facilities

 - Café du Parc: An informal French bistro that offers afternoon tea daily